New No More Heroes Game Teases Potential Sequel to Another Suda51 Title

-Fans of the No More Heroes franchise are likely used to Suda51’s directorial style.
+Fans of the No More Heroes franchise are likely used to Suda51’s directorial and writing style.
 His style easily stands out among other games with titles like Killer is Dead and Lollipop Chainsaw.
 Players that pick up Travis Strikes Again: No More Heroes and are familiar with the work of Suda51 may be in for a real treat.
 While it’s in no way a confirmation, one of Suda51’s cult classics may be getting a sequel.
 Readers be warned though, as this article contains spoilers for some of the story of the game.

 Alright, if you’re still here, that means you really want to know.
 Towards the end of the game, Travis recovers the Death Ball for a game known as Serious Moonlight.
 It’s implied that the game is a RPG that will define the genre for years to come.
 Upon booting up the game, players are given a very different game.
 Garcia Hotspur (like Badman, is also voiced by Steve Blum), the protagonist from Shadows of the Damned, is seen in quite the bind.
 After what appears to be a gruesome end for the hero, he drops his talking gun, Johnson, who then transforms into a new character known as Eight Hearts.